Wee Jasper Reserves is home to four (4) unique camping reserves, within the valley of Wee Jasper NSW.

 As the main hub of the reserves, Billy Grace Reserve has plenty of shade and resources including the caravanning/RV dump point, rubbish compound as well as potable drinking water.

-Fitzpatrick Trackhead Reserve fees can be paid at Billy Grace Reserve.
+Fitzpatrick Trackhead Reserve.
 There are hot showers, flushing toilets, potable drinking water as well as undercover picnic tables and public barbeques available for use.
 This is the only reserve with a complete disable access bathroom.

 Fitzpatrick Trackhead has no riverside access, however it is only a short walk to Billy Grace Reserve to access the water.